sourabhgmti/shortened-url-service/README.md

 11. To login into container we have :

-   ` docker exec -it sourabhgmti/shortened-url-service sh`
+   ` docker exec -it shortened-url-app sh`

 12. we can push docker image with following command :